 It’s also motivating to check your credit score and watch all your hard work pay off!
+Give yourself a pat on the back each time you get a credit score update and see your number climb.
 You can check your credit report for free once each year using AnnualCreditReport.com.
-And to check your credit score, you can use a free service like Experian Boost.

 6. Weigh the Pros and Cons of Opening New Accounts

 While opening up new accounts can help grow your credit history, it can also cause your credit score to fluctuate.
 It’s recommended you don’t open new credit accounts too quickly.
 Opening up multiple accounts can lower your average account age.
 This can have a large impact on your credit score, causing it to drop.